We feel strongly that cost should never be a barrier to a strong education. We meet 100 percent of need for admitted

 - Let’s start the conversation early — we want to help.
 Contact Student Financial Services: (888) 547-6670 or (314) 935-5900

 In 1966, the McKelvey School of Engineering established an academic fellowship program to provide funding opportunities for students who have high academic potential.
 Incoming freshmen with exceptional promise are selected as Langsdorf Fellows to receive 100 percent tuition for four years of undergraduate study, provided the recipient maintains a satisfactory academic record.
 These awards are based solely on merit.
 No separate application is required, however, for best consideration, please use your WashU supplemental essay to describe how the idea, book, project, activity, research innovation, question, or other pursuit that sparks your intellectual interest and curiosity compels you to study engineering or computer science.

-In addition to being able to apply for the Engineering academic fellowship program, applicants to the McKelvey School of Engineering are eligible to apply for a James M. McKelvey Undergraduate Research Scholar award to support working with a faculty member on a research project.
+In addition to being considered for the Engineering academic fellowship program, applicants to the McKelvey School of Engineering are considered for a James M. McKelvey Undergraduate Research Scholar award to support working with a faculty member on a research project.

 Other Academic Scholarships